 File all required forms and paperwork with state or federal agencies required of a non-profit professional organization.

-7. The Representatives to the Board shall:
+7. The Regional Representatives shall:

 Attend all meetings of the Board of Directors at no expense for mileage or lodging to the Association.